Best 'Rapid' software ever!

 First step is to choose from the menu of a ‘square, triangle or circle’.
 Then choose the number of segments and shove in words (preferably starting with the same letter).
 For hierarchies, it recommends triangles with the important thing at the top and the rubbish category at the bottom.
 Something like Maslow’s hierarchy of the bleeding obvious is used as an exemplary model.
 Or there’s the interlocking circle of arrows, always good for the continuous process, because not many people realise that things in life go on and on and on and on and on.
 The square with four quadrants is also available, as we all know that anything in the world of knowledge and skills can be split into four things with two axes.

 Zipping up a good quote or two, culled from the quotes database, gives an atmosphere of intellectual seriousness or credibility, especially if it’s by Aristotle, Samuel Johnson or Einstein.
-For every one of these you’ll also need a lighter touch, something by Groucho Marx always goes down well.
+Einstein quotes are great, as he never actually said any of them but they have gravitas.
+For every one of these you’ll need a lighter touch, something by Groucho Marx always goes down well.
 It needn’t be relevant, just amusing.
-If you’re talking about the future of anything, there’s quotes from the likes of the IMBs CEO who thought there’d only be the need for five computers in the world (this is a sure-fire winner, as no one is likely to have heard it before).
+If you’re talking about the future of anything, there’s quotes from the likes of the IBMs CEO Watson who thought there’d only be the need for five computers in the world (this is a sure-fire winner, as no one is likely to have heard it before).
+He didn't actually say it - but nobody knows or cares.

 You can pull in a cartoon from the Cartoon Cart in seconds.
 Just type in the level of your audience and subject, and a Dilbert or Doonesbury cartoon, that need only be distantly related to the topic, will pop up.
 This lightens things up.
-Everyone loves a cartoon but Peanuts may is deemed too lightweight for all but Leadership courses and call centre staff.
+Everyone loves a cartoon but Peanuts may is deemed too lightweight for all but Leadership courses.
 Mad, The Far Side and The Simpsons are reserved for techies.

 To give the illusion of collaboration and, let’s face it, this gets the students do all the work, an online breakout planner is included.
 Simply pop in a nice open question(s), and this software will split trainees into groups, allow them to vote on a chair online, provide a discussion forum, then the voted chair reports back online (no writing it all on flipcharts and pinning them around the walls with bluetack ruining the walls).
-The software then promises to emails the results to all participants (one particularly realistic feature is that it doesn’t actually send them anything at all).
+Virtual mints and sweets also appear on the centre of the screen.
+The software then promises to email the results to all participants (one particularly realistic feature is that it doesn’t actually send them anything at all).

 The final module deals with assessment and provides multiple choice questions that can be peppered throughout the course (formative assessment) or at the end (summative assessment).
 It generates multiple choice questions by pulling out stuff from the web, creating questions such as ‘Rank these in order of importance’ or ‘Which of the following is relevant to...’
 Even better is the options creator which automatically generates four options; one completely stupid, a couple of likely suspects and the right answer.

 Even smarter than all of these six modules is the ‘Happy Sheet Generator’, which tracks the trainees’ mood by getting them to choose from rows of emoticons.
-These results are then translated into a full report with bar chart graphs, statistics and business impact scores, all of which can be handed over to the CEO.
+These results are then translated into a full report with bar chart graphs, statistics and business impact scores, all of which can be handed over to the CEO - under the heading data analytics.